RichardTaing/bamazon/README.md

 - bamazon.js

   - Create a MySQL database to handle the store
-  - Create a table to handle all the store's products giving the product an ID of:
+  - Create a table to handle all the store's inventory and identifying them by:

     - Product ID
     - Name
     - Department
     - Price to Buyer
-    - Ammount in Stock
+    - Amount in Stock
-    - Total Sale ammount (bonus)
+    - Total Sale amount (bonus)

   - Connect the bamazon.js file to the database to allow connection.query's
-  - Make a function to let the customer order a product based on its product id (integer)
+  - Make a function to let the user order a product based on its product id (integer)
-  - Let the use choose an ammount they want to buy and tell them how much it's going to cost
+  - Let the user choose an amount they want to purchase and the cost per item/s
   - Update the inventory in the database to the order

 - bamazonManager.js (bonus)

-  - The file lets the user play a managerial role in the app restocking items and even ordring new items
+  - The file lets the user play a managerial role in the app restocking items and even ordering new items
-  - running the app gives the user 4 options:
+  - running the app gives the Manager four options:

     - See a list of all available products in stock
     - See a list of products that are low (<5)